Great Big Sea: Later career

 On February 23, 2010, band member Séan McCann released his debut solo album Lullabies for Bloodshot Eyes to pleasing critical success.
 The nine track collection was recorded over the course of several months at GreatBigStudio in St. John's.

 On July 13, 2010, Great Big Sea released their new album Safe Upon the Shore in North America.
 Alan's "From the Road" blog on the band's website, originally confirmed its production in an April posting, speaking also of the album's subsequent release in July.
 "Nothing But A Song" is the first single off the bands' ninth studio recording, with a subsequent tour kicking off at the end of the summer 2010.

 The Canadian television series Republic of Doyle uses Great Big Sea's "Oh Yeah" as its theme song.
+Great Big Sea also did the theme song for Pirates: Adventures in Art.

 Great Big Sea appeared on "It's Friday", a song by Dean Brody on his 2012 album Dirt.

 Great Big Sea announced a 'greatest hits' album titled XX in October 2012, accompanied by a 20th anniversary tour with 32 dates in 28 cities across the US and Canada which kicked off on March 5, 2013, in Los Angeles and finished in St. John's on April 23, 2013.